Sanjay-sg/EX-4-ADVANCED-ENCRYPTION-STANDARD-DES-ALGORITHM/README.md

-# EX-8-Implement DES Encryption and Decryption
+# EX-8-Implement AES Encryption and Decryption

 ## Aim:
   Implementation of Pseudorandom Number Generation Using Standard Library.